in 1961, five quarries were still producing soapstone that was carved into slabs

 Local investors purchased the New Alberene Stone Company in 1998, renaming it the New World Stone Company.
 It began to process blocks of stone which had been cut from the hillside decades earlier, and developed the site as an artists colony more than an industrial operation.

-Then a new set of local investors called Virginia Soapstone Ventures, including a local veterinarian, took control and focused on refurbishing the mill again.
-In 2010 the new company hired managers and an experienced quarry operator, The investors lacked funding to start large-scale operations again, and sold the company to Polycor in 2014.
+Virginia Soapstone Ventures, a new set of local investors that included a local veterinarian, took control and focused on refurbishing the mill again.
+In 2010 the new company hired managers and an experienced quarry operator.
+The small group of investors lacked adequate funding to start large-scale operations again, and sold the company to Polycor in 2014.

 the Schuyler quarry cut sideways into the hill to access soapstone veins